13 battleground states to watch in the 2020 election

 Ohio

-Biden and Mr. Trump are in a near-dead heat in Ohio.
-According to the Battleground Tracker, Mr. Trump and Biden each have 49% with a 5.9 point margin of error.
+Shortly after midnight ET on Wednesday, CBS News projected Mr. Trump as the winner in Ohio.

-Whoever wins the state could take the whole race.
-The winner of Ohio has also taken the White House for the last 14 presidential elections, including when it turned red in 2016.
+Ohio is a crucial victory, not just for its 18 Electoral College votes but because the winner of Ohio has also taken the White House for the last 14 presidential elections, including when the state turned red in 2016.

 Democratic Senator Sherrod Brown has predicted that Joe Biden will win his state.
 "It's clear Trump is afraid he's going to lose Ohio this time," Brown told CBSN anchor Elaine Quijano.